 When it comes down to it, you can’t afford to not have health insurance.
 According to a recent study, medical bills are the biggest cause of bankruptcies in the United States.
 Outside of bankruptcy, about 56 million adults will struggle with health care bills in a year.
 If you’re worried about health care plan costs, shop the Marketplace to find the best plan for your health and budgetary needs.
 Depending on your income, you may qualify financial assistance to help offset your monthly premium for an insurance plan with tax credits or you may also be eligible for Medicaid or possibly the Children’s Health Insurance Program, known as CHIP.

 - The process of finding the right health insurance is too complicated.

 Finding the right health care plan is simple if you can anticipate your needs.
 If you don’t expect any major health complications over the next year, you may want to consider a plan with lower premiums and a higher deductible.
-Search for a locally licensed enrollment professional with our in-person assister tool to enroll in a qualified health plan that is best for you.
+Search for a locally licensed enrollment professional for free enrollment assistance with our in-person assister tool to enroll in a qualified health plan that is best for you.

 - My previous plan did not provide satisfactory coverage.

 While all qualified health plans cover the ten essential health benefits, not all plans have the same coverage.
 Shopping the Nevada Health Marketplace for different plan options is a great way to make sure that your medical needs are covered by your insurance carrier.

 Even if your income deems you ineligible for Medicaid, you may qualify for financial assistance through Nevada Health Link.
 Most people whose incomes are just above the Medicaid level can pay low premiums for private health insurance through the Marketplace.
 Many consumers can find plans for $75 or less per month.

 - I am healthy and do not need health insurance today.